alexk99/the_router/conf_options2.md

 	ipv6 pool add <pool_name> <prefix> length <len> preferred_lt <integer> valid_lt <integer> flags <flag,...>

+Parameters:
-<prefix> - address space for a pool.
+ - <prefix> - the pool's address space;
-<len> - length of prefixes allocated from a pool.
+ - <len> - length of prefixes allocated from the pool;

 Flags:

 - rand - allocate random values;
-- cache - after alocation an address/prefix is reserved for the user allocated the value for a valid_lt seconds.
+- cache - an address/prefix is reserved for a valid_lt seconds for the user allocated the value;
-	During this time the user will be given the same address/prefix.
-After the valid_lt seconds ellapse the address/prefix will be returned back to the pool;
+	During this time the subscriber will be given the same address/prefix if it reconnects.
+	After the valid_lt seconds has ellapsed and the address/prefix is not in use it will be returned back to the pool;

 Example: